 - You have already worked on your keyword research (hopefully).
 Now, use it.

-- Make a list of 100 best topics people are searching.
+- Make a list of 100 best blogging topics people are searching.

 - Arrange these topics in basic to advance order.
-For example, I would start with “how to set up an impressive blog” to write my second post on “How to promote your blog posts” and so on…
+For example, I would start with “how to set up a successful blog” to write my second post on “How to get free traffic to your blog” and so on…

 - Make sure that each post you write provides the best, latest, accurate information in the simplest and easy to implement manner.